-The Business Intelligence Journal is a quarterly journal that focuses on all aspects of unbiased, critical business intelligence (BI) and data warehousing (DW) knowledge.
+The Business Intelligence Journal is a semiannual journal that focuses on all aspects of unbiased, critical business intelligence (BI) and data warehousing (DW) knowledge.
 The Journal’s name and content reflect TDWI’s mission to educate business and IT professionals about the array of technologies and disciplines required to deliver valuable insight to business users and to help organizations operate more intelligently.

 Upcoming Submission Deadlines

 Volume 23, Number 1

 - Submission Deadline: February 16, 2018

 - Distribution: June 2018

 Volume 23, Number 2